Crispy Tofu with Spicy Brown Sauce and Mango Salsa

 - Preheat your oven to 400 degrees.

-- Prepare spicy brown sauce:
+- Prepare spicy brown sauce

-- Prepare mango salsa:
+- Prepare mango salsa

-- Grab a plastic or glass container that can be sealed.Combine the diced onion, jalapeno, strawberries, avocado, and mango in the bowl.
+- Grab a plastic or glass bowl that can be sealed.Combine the diced onion, jalapeno, strawberries, avocado, and mango in the bowl.

 - Next, add the chopped fresh cilantro and the lemon and lime juice.
 Gently toss all of the ingredients together.
 Finally, add some crushed cashews on top.
 Set aside.

-- Assemble your dish:
+- Assemble your dish